maths/moodle-qtype_stack/doc/en/CAS/Linear_algebra.md

 Linear algebra, next to calculus, is one of the pillars of modern mathematics and an important application in STACK is testing linear algebra questions.

-Often there will be many equivalent answers, especially when asking for students to find the basis for a subspace etc.
+Often there will be many equivalent answers, especially when asking for students to find the basis for a subspace, etc.

 This document provides some tips and hints for writing STACK questions.